emqx/emqx-docs/en_US/faq/faq.md

 ## Can other MQTT broker (for example Mosquitto) forward messages to EMQX?

-EMQX can receive messages from other broker, but it depends also on the implementation of other brokers, Mosquitto can forward messages to EMQX, please refer to [Data Bridge - MQTT](../data-integration/data-bridge-mqtt.md).
+EMQX can receive messages from other broker, but it depends also on the implementation of other brokers, Mosquitto can forward messages to EMQX, please refer to [Sink - MQTT](../data-integration/data-bridge-mqtt.md).

 ## What should I do if I want trace the subscription and publish of some particular message?